 & More!

 We support all travel that aligns with the NNOC bylaws and core goals.
-Are we missing a solidarity brigade?
+Are we missing a solidarity brigade or delegation?

 Cuba, one of our closest neighbors, is just 90 miles from the United States’ southern shore.
 It is a country rich in history and culture and unique in many ways.
 Traveling responsibly and joyfully, you will gain insight into that uniqueness.
 Your experience will dispel misconceptions and allow you to see for yourself a land of beauty, both natural and human.
 Traveling to Cuba in itself helps break down the barriers created by the US blockade and sanctions meant to keep the US and Cuban people apart.